 • I must file any necessary forms with my school’s registrar by the stated deadlines for my school.
 My school will determine fees for dropping courses.

-• My school registrar and residential college dean will determine whether I may take this course for credit and my school registrar will determine the number of credits that I may earn for the course.
+• The University Registrar's Office will determine whether I may take this course for credit will determine the number of credits that I may earn for the course.

 • The Law School’s calendar may differ from my school’s calendar; exams may be held after the end of my school’s term; grades may not be available by the deadline for my school.